 “Could I see the quarter again?”

 “Thank you…so…much,” I said.
 With apparent caution, Ryan handed me the quarter.
 I held it, examined it, stroked it, and rubbed my fingers all over it.
-Ryan watched me closely, as if I might attempt to run off with it.
+Ryan watched me closely as if I might attempt to run off with it.

-“Okay,” Ryan said, holding out his hand.
-“Time’s up.”
+Ryan held out his hand.
+“Okay.
+Time’s up.”

-Before Ryan could answer, I slid the quarter in my mouth.
+I slid the quarter into my mouth before Ryan could answer.
 The fingerprint oil I used to grease up the coin made the effort of swallowing it easier.
-His eyes widened in disbelief, mouth opening just wide enough to inhale in surprise.
+Ryan’s eyes widened in disbelief as his mouth opened just wide enough to inhale in surprise.
 “I don’t understand, Kevin.
 Why would you do that?
-I don’t get it,” he asked, calmly.
-Before I could come up with a snappy answer, Ryan leaped across the distance between us, slamming me against the wall.
-“WHY DID YOU DO THAT?”
+I don’t get it,” he asked calmly.
+Before I could come up with a snappy answer, Ryan leaped across the distance between us and slammed me against the wall.
+“Why did you do that?”

 “Because it can’t end here, like this,” I said.
 “Now you have to take me with you.
 Wherever you go now, I go too.
 It’s as simple as that.”I now had somewhere to go.
 I was ready to leave.